 Happily they gave up on that and began using their film sizes as designations, because the film sizes weren't quite as confusing.

 This is a pretty standard early Brownie.
-They were made to be as cheap as possible because they were aimed at children and the working class who wanted a camera but couldn't afford better; the equivalent of disposable cameras today.
+They were made to be as cheap as possible because they were aimed at children and the working class who wanted a camera but couldn't afford better; the equivalent of disposable cameras from the 1990s.

 The Brownie box just doesn't change much for forty-some years.
 The early ones, like this one here, are leatherette-covered card, a meniscus lens, two shutter speeds ("instant" and "time") and two apertures.
 It's virtually the same camera as my later Brownie Target 616 except that the later models were all-metal.

 Mine is in good shape.
 It's worn around the edges but it's all there and not beaten too badly.
 The shutter works nicely, a testament to the reliability of simple mechanics.
 It's almost impossible to date these things, but from the descriptions in my reference books, I put it between 1917 and 1918, when they added a metal plate on the back that my camera lacks.